-1. The District shall give written notice to any person that is in violation of the rules.

-2. The general manager of the District has the authority, subject to the right of appeal to theRules of the Post Oak Savannah Groundwater Conservation DistrictPage 84

-Board, to set and collect the minimum penalties set forth in this Rule 15.4, subject to acceptance by the responsible person or entity in lieu of the District proceeding judicially.
-[Amended June 12, 2012]

-- 3. The written notice shall include notice of the specific violation and, if an investigation has been made, a copy of the investigation report.
-The notice may assess an administrative penalty as provided in this Rule 15.4; require immediate remedial action; and advise that a penalty will be assessed for each additional day of violation if remedial action is not taken promptly.
+- 1. The District shall give written notice to any person that is in violation of the rules. - The general manager of the District has the authority, subject to the right of appeal to the Board, to set and collect the minimum penalties set forth in this Rule, subject to acceptance by the responsible person or entity in lieu of the District proceeding judicially.
+[Amended June 12, 2012] - 3.
+The written notice shall include notice of the specific violation and, if an investigation has been made, a copy of the investigation report.
+The notice may assess an administrative penalty as provided in this Rule; require immediate remedial action; and advise that a penalty will be assessed for each additional day of violation if remedial action is not taken promptly.
 The notice shall advise the person of the right to request and obtain a hearing at a public meeting of the Board.
 All administrative penalties shall be subject to acceptance and payment by the responsible person or entity in lieu of the District filing complaints in the district court.
 If not proposed penalty is not accepted and paid as a settlement and resolution of the alleged violation, the District will file a complaint in district court that requests the court to set the penalties and grant the District attorney fees.
 [Amended June 12, 2012] - 3.
 The following penalties are assessed for the first and the second violation of a District rule, state law over which the District has jurisdiction, or a permit or order issued by the District: